iotaledger/integration-services/api/usage-audit-trail-bridge.md

 __TBD!__ _Remove subscription to a channel.
 The author or subscriber of a channel can remove a subscription from a channel.
 (A subscriber can only remove its own subscription)_

+## HowTo: Create a channel and add a subscriber